-I made this mango chutney to go with the venn pongal along with papads for our lunch.
+I made this mango chutney to go with the ven pongal along with papads for our lunch.
 It was a good combo and the meal was ready under 30 minutes.

 - ½ tsp cumin

-- 1 to 2 green chilies or red chilies
+- 2 green chilies or red chilies (adjust to taste)

 - salt as needed

 - 1 tsp oil

 - ½ dried red chili broken